HarryBnB/HarryBnb-Reviews/README.md

-# Reviews Module for Harry's BnB
+# User Reviews Module for Harry's BnB
 ### Harry's BnB App allows users book temporary stays across the globe
-*User Reviews Module for a Bed and Breakfast app built with Knex, PostgreSQL, Express, React, and Node.js.
+*This is a User Reviews Module for a Bed and Breakfast app built with Knex, PostgreSQL, Express, React, and Node.js.
 Jest test suites included*

 > simple, sleek, and fast...